 * Dassault has banded together with Thales and SNECMA in the "Rafale International" business group, which is working on a Mark 2 export version of the fighter.
 Dassault has a 60% share in the group, while Thales and SNECMA both have a 20% share.
 The Rafale Mk.2 will have the uprated SNECMA M88-3 powerplant with 20% more thrust; improved ground attack software; the AESA RBE2 radar; and conformal fuel tanks.

 The Rafale was slow to win export orders.
 In 2002, Dassault lost the award for a South Korean competition to the Boeing F-15, which frustrated Dassault officials to the point where they considered for a time a legal challenge to the award.
 Dassault was similarly scooped by the F-15 in a deal for Singapore; the company seemingly scored a win in the summer of 2009 with Brazil indicating interest in ordering 36 Rafales -- but then the Brazilian requirement went on hold.
 The first actual win was with India, with the Indian government indicating that the Rafale won a requirement for 126 aircraft, though the deal was still subject to further negotiation.
-Given that the Indian government has a reputation for inefficiency, no doubt nerves are frayed at Dassault while the discussions continue.BACK_TO_TOP
+Given that the Indian government has a reputation for inefficiency, no doubt nerves are frayed at Dassault until deliveries start.BACK_TO_TOP

 * Sources include: